JesusWalk Bible Study Forum: Q1. Looking for a City and Country - JesusWalk Bible Study Forum

 Jump to content

 Q1.
-Looking for a City and Country
+A New City and Country

 Q1.
 (Hebrews 11:8-19) Abraham was on a faith-quest, looking for a city (verse 10) and a country (verses 14-16).
 How does his faith-journey encourage yours?
 In Scriptural typology, what is the final "city" which we shall see?
 (12:22) What is the final country of which we are citizens?
 (12:28)